Renjian-buchai/cinitpp/readme.md

 The config file will be created at your home directory by default.

-To create a config file that's effective globally, include the flag `-G`.
+To create a config file that's effective globally, include the flag `-g`.

 ```pwsh
 cinitpp -G -I <INPUT DIRECTORY>
 ```

-Using config file `-F` will suppress all non-error messages (e.g., `Wrote configuration to ~/.cinitpp.json`)
+Using config file `-f` will suppress all non-error messages (e.g., `Wrote configuration to ~/.cinitpp.json`)

 ## Limitations